jxtngx/intro-to-nextjs-for-python-engineers/README.md

-# intro-to-nextjs-for-python-engineers
+# Intro to Next.js for Python Engineers

-learn TypeScript and Next.js for minimal fullstack AI and Data Science applications
+Learn TypeScript and Next.js for minimal fullstack AI and Data Science applications